 - You can do it yourself or buy existing products to “bar the door” from being breached.
 Essentially you would place two cross bars across the door and secured to the door frame.
 This reinforces the integrity of the door from being forced open.
 If your door only has three hinges you would place the bars halfway between the hinges, running horizontally.
 The bar must be nothing less than a 2” x 4” board, the larger the better.
 The best would be a metal bar.
 The brackets must also be heavy duty and very securely attached to the door frame and wall studs.
 Four brackets would be far better than two that were simply screwed into the door frame.The hinges and lockset are securing the door.
 The bars secure the weak areas between the hinges and lockset.
 Even if the hinges and lockset are blown off, the door stays intact due to the bars.

 - A good way to strengthen the bar system mentioned above would be to use a 2” x 4” to brace up against the bar at a 45degree angle and anchored to the floor.
 Bracing both bars would produce a formidable door to breach.

 - In my opinion here is how you really, really keep the bad guys out.
-Remember, they are trying to gain access by breaching the door to the point where they can get through the opening.
-If we keep the opening so small that they can’t squeeze through, then we have bough a whole lot more time to muster a proper response to bad guys invading your castle.
+Remember, they are trying to gain access by breaching the door to the point where they can get through the opening and make entry into your house.
+If we keep the opening so small that they can’t squeeze through, then we have bought a whole lot more time to muster a proper response to bad guys invading your castle.